-Nike Fuelband Fitness Tracker Review 2016
+Nike Fuelband SE Fitness Tracker

 The FuelBand also has an ambient light sensor.
 If you’re in a dark room it will bump up the brightness so you can see it.
 If you are out in the sunlight, it will dim down so you can read everything clearly.
 The device is water resistant, allowing you to wash the dishes and shower with it on your wrist.
 It is not water proof, so you cannot go swimming with it on.

 Inside the band is a 3-axis accelerometer.
 This will track all of your motions, including running, moving, walking, jogging, jumping up and down or playing basketball.
 All of that motion will then be calculated into what is called Nike Fuel.
 This is basically a standard points system used to assess your movement activity.